nicolo-tellini/rust_cov_bed/README.md

 ## IS THE OUTPUT COMPLETELY IDENTICAL TO SAMTOOLS SOVERAGE?

-Not most of the time but it is comparable.
+Not most of the time, but it is comparable.

 ---